Baumamstiel/wateringsystem/README.md

 📦 OTA updates for ESP32 firmware.
 🔒 Secure communication with SSL/TLS (currently using HTTPS REST).
 🌈 More advanced data visualization in the dashboard.
 ⏱️ Actuator to handle `duration_seconds` from commands for timed irrigation.
+(Implemented)

 ---